fusioncharts/dev_centre_docs/chart-guide/chart-configurations/canvas.md

 We will learn how to customize different properties of the canvas.

-## Customize the canvas fill color
+## Customize the Canvas Fill Color

 To customize the canvas fill color the following attributes are used: